Pulp Corner: Fatale Book 1 – Death Chases Me

 All images and characters depicted are copyright of their respective owners.

-Posted on April 12, 2013, in COMICS!, Features, Pulp Corner, Reviews and tagged COMICS!, Ed Brubaker, Fatale, femme fatale, Film Noir, Horror, Image, Pulp, Sean Phillips.
+Posted on April 12, 2013, in COMICS!, Features, Pulp Corner, Reviews and tagged COMICS!, Ed Brubaker, Fatale, femme fatale, Film Noir, Horror, Image, Sean Phillips.
 Bookmark the permalink.
 7 Comments.